Lionel Stevenson: Early publications

 In 1926 he published a slim volume of his own verse, A Pool of Stars, and a substantial treatise on Canada's poetry and prose, Appraisals of Canadian Literature.
-The latter was well received and for many years regarded as the leading study in its field, Stevenson's “perceptive observations” anticipating those of Northrop Frye.
-He believed Canadian literature was at an early phase of evolution, saying it had yielded no great novels or plays because these were sophisticated forms driven by the intricacies of social relations, whereas the nation's poetry had flowered as a result of his countrymen's “genuine communion with nature in her pristine power, where civilization has never intruded her confusions”.
+The latter was well received and for many years regarded as the leading study in its field, Stevenson's "perceptive observations" anticipating those of Northrop Frye.
+He believed Canadian literature was at an early phase of evolution, saying it had yielded no great novels or plays because these were sophisticated forms driven by the intricacies of social relations, whereas the nation's poetry had flowered as a result of his countrymen's "genuine communion with nature in her pristine power, where civilization has never intruded her confusions".

 It has been suggested that Appraisals was influenced in part by Stevenson's religious interest.
-He had been a member of the Toronto Theosophical Society from its foundation in 1924, and the impact on literature of Darwinism (whereby, in Stevenson's words, “Man became a mere product of the same forces which had shaped the rest of the Cosmos”) became central to his thought and work during the 1920s.
+He had been a member of the Toronto Theosophical Society from its foundation in 1924, and the impact of Darwinism on literature (whereby, in Stevenson's words, "Man became a mere product of the same forces which had shaped the rest of the Cosmos") became central to his thought and work during the 1920s.

-His doctoral dissertation at Berkeley, “The Reflection of the Evolutionary Theory in English Poetry”, attempted the first comprehensive scholarly assessment of poetic engagement with the theory of evolution and, as extensively revised by him, was published under the title Darwin Among the Poets in 1932.
-Stevenson noted that Browning and Tennyson “startlingly anticipated the evolutionary theory in their early poems, only to shrink from its later developments”, whereas George Meredith “had little perception of the idea till the scientists announced it” but then “devoted himself to it unstintingly”.
-The book, characterised as “a summary of poetic philosophy in England for the past hundred years”, was immediately influential and “helped shape the interdisciplinary field of science and poetry”.
+His doctoral dissertation at Berkeley, "The Reflection of the Evolutionary Theory in English Poetry", attempted the first comprehensive scholarly assessment of poetic engagement with the theory of evolution and, as extensively revised by him, was published under the title Darwin Among the Poets in 1932.
+Stevenson noted that Browning and Tennyson "startlingly anticipated the evolutionary theory in their early poems, only to shrink from its later developments", whereas George Meredith "had little perception of the idea till the scientists announced it" but then "devoted himself to it unstintingly".
+The book, characterised as "a summary of poetic philosophy in England for the past hundred years", was immediately influential and "helped shape the interdisciplinary field of science and poetry".

 His Oxford thesis on Lady Morgan also appeared in print (entitled, after Morgan's own novel, The Wild Irish Girl) in 1936.
 It was the first in a succession of in-depth biographical studies for which Stevenson was probably best known by the time of his death thirty-seven years later.